-One year I did an experiment on P. ehlersiae leaves with rooting hormone, B1, and both.
-Neither alone were helpful and both was definitely not helpful.
+One year I did an experiment on Pinguicula ehlersiae leaves with rooting hormone, B1, and both.
+Neither alone were helpful and both together was definitely not helpful.
 The leaves sent out roots quickly but it didn't help the new plantlets.
 I got more and larger plantlets from the untreated leaves.
-Some times it is best to give up and let nature takes its own course.
+Some times it is best to let nature takes its own course.

 -- John Brittnacher

 Pinguicula moranensis carnivorous leaf pullings two months after being taken during the summer and placed in a ziploc bag.

 Pinguicula 'Pirouette' before and after non-carnivorous leaf pullings were taken.
 Note the dried carnivorous leaves in the image on the left.

 Pinguicula 'Titan' leaf pullings with sprouts.
 This picture was taken one month after the pullings were taken.